Skip Navigation

 Skip to Footer

-The National Leadership Program: Apprenticeship in Communications
+The National Leadership Program: Fellowship in Marketing and Communications

-Zoom meeting with RespectAbility Staff and Fellows smiling.
-All staff members have backgrounds that say THANK YOU FELLOWS on them.RespectAbility’s Communications Apprenticeship is designed for people who are interested in learning how to create effective and accessible social media content, or who are interested in website management, photo and video editing or graphic design.
-Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development and networking opportunities.
+RespectAbility’s Marketing and Communications Fellowship is designed for people who are interested in learning how to create effective and accessible social media content, or who are interested in website management, photo and video editing, or graphic design.
+Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, and networking opportunities.

 • Website management using WordPress.

-• Ensuring social media, websites, webinars, documents and presentations are accessible to people with disabilities.
+• Ensuring social media, websites, webinars, documents, and presentations are accessible to people with disabilities.

 • Researching and publishing profiles on companies committed to hiring and retaining people with disabilities at all levels and individuals with disabilities who are extremely successful in their chosen career.